 How to Make Healthy Banana Bread

-Cut down on the amount of added sugar and calories while adding more fiber and healthy ingredients with these tips for healthier banana bread that's just as delicious and moist as the one your mom used to make.
+Cut down on the amount of added sugar and calories while adding more fiber and healthy ingredients with these tips for healthier banana bread.

 Want to lighten up your favorite banana bread recipe?
-Here are 4 of my best tricks you can use to make your banana bread recipe healthier and delicious.
-Try these tricks with this recipe for EatingWell's healthy Banana-Blueberry Buttermilk Bread.
+Here are 5 of the best tricks you can use to make your banana bread recipe healthier and delicious.

 1. Use Less Sugar